2014–15 DePaul Blue Demons women's basketball team

-The 2014–15 DePaul Blue Demons women's basketball team will represent DePaul University during the 2014–15 NCAA Division I women's basketball season.
-The Blue Demons, led by twenty ninth year head coach Doug Bruno, play their home games at the McGrath-Phillips Arena and Allstate Arena.
+The 2014–15 DePaul Blue Demons women's basketball team represented DePaul University during the 2014–15 NCAA Division I women's basketball season.
+The Blue Demons, led by twenty ninth year head coach Doug Bruno, played their home games at the McGrath-Phillips Arena and Allstate Arena.
 They were members of the new Big East Conference.
-They finish the season 27–8, 15–3 in Big East play to share the regular season title with Seton Hall.
-They also won the Big East tournament to earn an automatic trip to the NCAA women's basketball tournament where defeated Minnesota in the first round before losing to Notre Dame in the second round.
+They finished the season 27–8, 15–3 in Big East play to share the regular season title with Seton Hall.
+They also won the Big East tournament to earn an automatic trip to the NCAA women's basketball tournament, where they defeated Minnesota in the first round before losing to Notre Dame in the second round.